 (ii) in relation to a subsequent year, means such table of grants to local governments as is determined in relation to that year for the purposes of subsection (3)(b) and subsection (5)(b);

-“the second matching period” means the period commencing on 1 July 1983 and ending on 30 June 1985;
+the second matching period means the period commencing on 1 July 1983 and ending on 30 June 1985;

-“year” means a financial year during the period commencing on 1 July 1980 and ending on 30 June 1985;
+year means a financial year during the period commencing on 1 July 1980 and ending on 30 June 1985;

-(b) the expressions “arterial road”, “construction”, “local road” and “maintenance” have the same respective meanings as they have in and for the purposes of the Commonwealth Act;
+(b) the expressions arterial road, construction, local road and maintenance have the same respective meanings as they have in and for the purposes of the Commonwealth Act;

-(c) the term “expenditure on road works from its own resources”, however expressed, in relation to a local government, includes, in addition to expenditure on construction and maintenance of roads, expenditure on footpaths, street lighting and cleaning and maintaining road verges.
+(c) the term expenditure on road works from its own resources, however expressed, in relation to a local government, includes, in addition to expenditure on construction and maintenance of roads, expenditure on footpaths, street lighting and cleaning and maintaining road verges.

 (3)(a) This subsection applies to Groups C, D and E and to any other Group to which it is declared to apply pursuant to subsection (12)(b).

-(b) The prescribed amount shall be made available each year from moneys standing to the credit of the Main Roads Trust Fund and, subject to paragraph (d) and subsections (4), (7), (8) and (9)(a), is payable in that year to the local governments in the Groups to which this subsection applies as base and additional grants as specified in the prescribed table.
+(b) The prescribed amount shall be made available each year from moneys standing to the credit of the Main Roads Trust Account and, subject to paragraph (d) and subsections (4), (7), (8) and (9)(a), is payable in that year to the local governments in the Groups to which this subsection applies as base and additional grants as specified in the prescribed table.

-(c) In paragraph (b) “the prescribed amount” —
+(c) In paragraph (b) the prescribed amount —

 (i) in relation to the first year, means $12 373 560;